sunieee/eXpath/README.md

 We showcase the effectiveness of Kelpie by explaining, for each model and dataset, the tail predictions of a set of 100 correctly predicted test facts both in *necessary* and in *sufficient* scenario.
 The `.csv` files containing the facts we explain for each model and dataet can be found in the `input_facts` folder.
-We report result files for each model and dataset, both extracted by Kelpie and by the baseline approaches, both in the _necessary_ and for the _sufficient_ scenario, in the `results.zip` archive in our repository.
+We report result files for each model and dataset, both extracted by Kelpie and by the baseline approaches, both in the _ and for the _sufficient_ scenario, in the `results.zip` archive in our repository.

 Across the necessary and sufficient scenarios for the same model and dataset we usually employ the same set of 100 correctly predicted test facts.
 The only exception in this regard is in the `ConvE` explanations for `FB15k` and `FB15k-237` predictions: in these cases, a few <h, r, t> predictions used in necessary explanations could not be explained sufficiently because, due to strong dataset biases, *all entities in the dataset would be predicted correctly if used instead of h*.
 This made it impossible to extract a set of `c` entities to convert, because any entity would appear already converted without applying any sufficient explanation.
 We thus replaced these predictions for the sufficient scenario, obtaining created two different version `_nec` and `_suff` for the input facts file.